How to Create a Spiritual Yoga Practice That Aligns Mind, Body, and Spirit

 Connecting with Your Higher Power

-Yoga is a spiritual practice that invites us to connect with something greater than ourselves, whether it be the universe, nature, or a higher power.
-This connection can bring us a sense of peace, purpose, and belonging.
-You can deepen this connection through incorporating prayers or mantras into your practice or simply visualizing yourself surrounded by loving energy as you move through your poses.
+Yoga is a spiritual practice that helps us connect with something greater—be it the universe, nature, or a higher power—bringing peace, purpose, and belonging.
+You can deepen this connection by incorporating mantras, prayers, or visualizing loving energy as you flow through poses.

 Practicing Yoga for Spiritual Growth